hrydgard/ppsspp-site/docs/reference/key-bindings.md

 This is the little Note button that sits below the screen on the real PSP, and can be used for muting audio by holding it down for a few seconds.

 It doesn't do anything in most games, although they are free to listen to it.
-It's mostly used for controlling plugins like prxshot, though such plugins don't run in PPSSPP.
+It's mostly used for controlling plugins like `prxshot`, though such plugins don't run in PPSSPP.
 So it's mostly pointless to bind, still, we want to have the ability.

 ## Screen